2.3.1 Herxheimer / die-off / acetaldehyde support

 L- Carnosine -

 can be used at 100mg - 1g, with meals / die-off.
 (Being explored as a standard inclusion for future updates.
-Careful, if being used where zinc is still low / methylation otherwise impaired, as excess carnosine is a substrate for histidine and is normally degraded by SAMe-requiring enzymes.)
+Careful, if being used where zinc is still low / methylation otherwise impaired, as excess carnosine is a precursor for histidine and is normally degraded by SAMe-requiring enzymes.)

 (USA / Worldwide) - https://www.bulksupplements.com/products/l-carnosine